Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 Pros

-- Seven distinct shades give you options for every look and eye color.
+• Eight distinct shades give you real options for every look and eye color.
 The variety means you can experiment without committing to expensive prestige brands.

-- Formula stays consistent across all colors, so you know what to expect.
-The same lengthening, buildable texture works whether you’re using Very Black or Pink Air.
+• Formula stays consistent across all colors, so you know exactly what to expect.
+The same lengthening, buildable texture works whether you’re using Very Black or Green Altitude.

-- Affordable enough to own multiple shades.
-At around $12 each, you can build a collection without breaking your budget.
+• Affordable enough to own multiple shades.
+At around $12 each, you can build a serious collection without breaking your budget.

-- Available everywhere in LA from Target to Ulta to CVS.
-You don’t have to hunt down specialty stores or order online.
+• Available everywhere in LA from Target to Ulta to CVS.
+No hunting down specialty stores or waiting on online orders.

 Cons

-- Lighter colors like Pink Air require multiple coats for full opacity.
-If you want intense color payoff, you’ll need to build it up.
+• Lighter colors like Green Altitude require multiple coats for full opacity.
+If you want intense, one-coat color payoff, you’ll need to build it up layer by layer.

-- Colored shades show flaking more obviously than black.
-Any tiny bit of fallout is noticeable with burgundy or blue pigment.
+• Colored shades show flaking more obviously than black.
+Any tiny bit of fallout is immediately noticeable with burgundy, green, or blue pigment.

-- Not all shades available at every retailer.
-I’ve found the full range at Ulta in Los Angeles, but smaller drugstores might only stock the black shades.
+• Not all shades available at every retailer.
+I’ve found the full eight-shade range at Ulta in Los Angeles, but smaller drugstores might only carry the black shades.

-- Washable formula means less staying power than waterproof.
-If you need all-day wear for events or workouts, the waterproof version only comes in black.
+• Washable formula means less staying power than waterproof.
+If you need all-day wear for swimming or intense workouts, the waterproof version only comes in black.

 Who This Is Best For

 Maybelline Sky High mascara colors are perfect for anyone who wants to experiment with colored mascara without the prestige price tag.
-If you’ve been curious about burgundy or blue lashes but didn’t want to drop $30 on a tube you might not love, this is your entry point.
+If you’ve been curious about burgundy, green, or blue lashes but didn’t want to drop $30 on a tube you might not love, this is your entry point.

-If you have lighter hair or lashes, True Brown and the colored shades will look especially natural and flattering on you.
+If you have lighter hair or lashes, True Brown and the colored shades will look especially natural and flattering.
 The softer tones enhance rather than overpower delicate features.
-I’ve recommended Pink Air to several blonde friends, and they’ve all loved how wearable it is.
+I’ve recommended Green Altitude to several blonde friends, and they’ve all loved how fresh and wearable it looks — the green reads beautifully against lighter complexions and doesn’t feel “too much.”

 These mascaras suit the LA lifestyle perfectly.
 The formula holds up during outdoor activities, photographs beautifully in natural light, and transitions easily from casual daytime to elevated evening looks.
 Whether you’re hiking, brunching, or attending events, there’s a Sky High color that works.

 Anyone building a versatile mascara wardrobe on a budget should invest in at least three shades.
 I recommend starting with Cosmic Black for everyday, True Brown for soft looks, and one colored shade that excites you.
-That gives you maximum flexibility without overspending.
+That gives you maximum flexibility without overspending — and keeps your total under $40.

 The colored Maybelline Sky High mascara options are especially great for people with brown or hazel eyes.
 Burgundy Haze and Blue Mist create stunning contrast that makes your eye color pop.
 I have brown eyes, and these shades have become my secret weapon for making them look more vibrant.